Shivanyapm/2021_IBM_CODE_CHALLENGE_UNEARTH_AND_SERVE/README.md

 # IBM-HACKATHON-SEPTEMBER-2021

+# Problem Statement

-This repository contains the implementation of "UNEARTH AND SERVE-Health and Education Support System in Rural areas" by combining the techniques of Machine Learning and Web Application.
+This repository contains the implementation of " ## UNEARTH AND SERVE-Health and Education Support System in Rural areas " by combining the techniques of Machine Learning and Web Application.

-Outline of the project
+# Outline of the project

 Develop a Web-app for Health and Education Support system in rural areas in Kerala.